sevvalbulburu/Left_Bottom_Placement_Optimizer/README.md

 ## Algorithm : Left-Bottom Placement

-The core algorithm utilized for optimization in this project is the Down-Left algorithm.
+The core algorithm utilized for optimization in this project is the Left Bottom algorithm.
 This algorithm plays a crucial role in achieving efficient placement, ensuring minimal unused space and enhanced utilization of resources.

 In addition to the algorithm study, g code was created.